gvSIGAssociation/gvsig-online/README.md

 * In Situ: installation on client server(s)

 It also offers professional services for develoment of additional plugins and customizations.
-Please contact them at info@gvsig.com for additional information.
+Please contact us at info@gvsig.com for additional information.